NiSource (NYSE:NI) Issues FY 2021 Earnings Guidance

-Several analysts recently commented on the company.
-TheStreet cut NiSource from a b- rating to a c+ rating in a research report on Monday, May 17th.
-Barclays upped their target price on NiSource from $26.00 to $30.00 and gave the company an overweight rating in a report on Tuesday, May 25th.
-Evercore ISI restated an in-line rating and issued a $27.00 target price (up from $25.00) on shares of NiSource in a report on Thursday, April 29th.
-Credit Suisse Group upped their target price on NiSource from $28.00 to $29.00 and gave the company an outperform rating in a report on Friday, April 16th.
-Finally, Zacks Investment Research upgraded NiSource from a sell rating to a hold rating and set a $27.00 target price for the company in a report on Tuesday, July 27th.
-Three investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-NiSource presently has an average rating of Buy and a consensus price target of $26.33.
+Several research firms have commented on NI.
+Evercore ISI reiterated an in-line rating and set a $27.00 price target (up previously from $25.00) on shares of NiSource in a report on Thursday, April 29th.
+TheStreet lowered shares of NiSource from a b- rating to a c+ rating in a research note on Monday, May 17th.
+Credit Suisse Group boosted their price target on shares of NiSource from $28.00 to $29.00 and gave the stock an outperform rating in a research note on Friday, April 16th.
+Barclays increased their target price on shares of NiSource from $26.00 to $30.00 and gave the company an overweight rating in a report on Tuesday, May 25th.
+Finally, Zacks Investment Research raised NiSource from a sell rating to a hold rating and set a $27.00 price target for the company in a report on Tuesday, July 27th.
+Three equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+NiSource presently has a consensus rating of Buy and a consensus price target of $26.33.

-The business also recently declared a quarterly dividend, which will be paid on Friday, August 20th.
-Shareholders of record on Friday, July 30th will be issued a dividend of $0.22 per share.
-The ex-dividend date of this dividend is Thursday, July 29th.
-This represents a $0.88 annualized dividend and a yield of 3.46%.
-NiSource’s dividend payout ratio (DPR) is 66.67%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, November 19th.
+Investors of record on Friday, October 29th will be paid a $0.22 dividend.
+This represents a $0.88 annualized dividend and a dividend yield of 3.47%.
+NiSource’s dividend payout ratio (DPR) is presently 66.67%.

-In other news, SVP Daniel A. Creekmur sold 2,308 shares of the stock in a transaction dated Wednesday, May 12th.
-The stock was sold at an average price of $25.80, for a total value of $59,546.40.
-Following the transaction, the senior vice president now owns 10,173 shares in the company, valued at approximately $262,463.40.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, COO Pablo Vegas sold 5,384 shares of the stock in a transaction dated Thursday, July 1st.
+In related news, Director Michael E. Jesanis sold 4,000 shares of the stock in a transaction dated Friday, May 28th.
+The shares were sold at an average price of $25.56, for a total transaction of $102,240.00.
+Following the completion of the transaction, the director now owns 42,250 shares in the company, valued at $1,079,910.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, COO Pablo Vegas sold 5,384 shares of the business’s stock in a transaction on Thursday, July 1st.
 The shares were sold at an average price of $24.54, for a total value of $132,123.36.
-Following the completion of the transaction, the chief operating officer now owns 101,224 shares in the company, valued at approximately $2,484,036.96.
+Following the sale, the chief operating officer now owns 101,224 shares in the company, valued at $2,484,036.96.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 11,692 shares of company stock worth $293,910.
 0.37% of the stock is owned by company insiders.

 NiSource Company Profile